jwinarske/waypp/README.md

 # Wayland C++ Library (waypp)

-_Note: Currently waypp is a work in progress._
+_Note: waypp is a work in progress and is not ABI stable_

 ## Introduction